April 14, 2014: We are currently unable to accept debit or credit cards.

 If you wish to travel to the U.S. for a temporary visit, please refer to the section about Nonimmigrant Visas.

-If you wish to apply for a visa to live permanently in the U.S. , please refer to the section about Immigrant Visas.
+If you wish to apply for a visa to live permanently in the U.S. as a Legal Permanent Resident , please refer to the section about Immigrant Visas.

 For overall information about contacting us, our location, and other visa services, please see the left menu.